 2. Better for Your Body

 Regardless of how far you are falling, falling onto your back is easier on your body.
 Especially when you have a heavy pack and tank too.

 4. Gives You More Control Over Your Diving Gear

 You can protect your gear and equipment when you are rolling in backward.
 It also means you avoid getting water in your mask, an all-too-common occurrence if you go headfirst into the water.

 As diving is a hugely personal experience, it is important that you find the right method of entering the water that works best for you.
 In our humble opinion, like so many other divers, we recommend using the backward roll, and if you are not going to do the backward roll that you try the seated entry or the giant stride.

 How to Dive Backwards from a Boat

-You then use your right hand on the regulator to secure it while the tips hold your mask.
+You then use your right hand on the regulator to secure it while the fingertips hold your dive goggles or mask in place.
 That leaves your left hand free to secure any hoses that are dangling and loose or secure your facemask, any strapping you have over your head towards the back.
 Failing that, if you don’t need it for anything else you could just put it at your side.

 Now tuck your head and chin into your chest and allow yourself to fall back into the water.
 Once you are under the water, let yourself acclimatize and then signal to the team on the boat that you are okay, using hand signals.

 Going in backwards is probably the most common way for divers to enter the water, however, this isn’t the only way to dive off of a boat.
 Depending on the type of boat and water environment, diving access can vary.